eduardogspereira/docs_test/docs/source/truffala.rst

 * Visualising, analysing and sharing big location data

 .. important::
-	Truffala is more a **geospatial intelligence**, rather than mapping, platorm.
-It integrates geospatial and work management together.
+	Truffala isn't just a web GIS platform  -  it integrates geospatial and work management together to enable decision making and tracking..

-	It allow for rapid further development and several standard industry plugins (which customise it for particular industries).
+	As a platform, it also provides a basis for rapid further development and is the basis for several industry based applications.

 Read more about `Truffala Details <truffala_details_>`_ and the `Potential of Truffala <potential_truffala_>`_ to solve your problems.